jpower432/my-trestle-demo/markdown/components/hello-world-custom/Hello World/source_001/cc/cc-1.md

 ---
 x-trestle-comp-def-rules:
   Hello World:
-    - name: test-rule
+    - name: Test-rule_002
-      description: This is a rule used for testing compliance workflows
+      description: Ensure all of the services are running this test again
 x-trestle-global:
   profile:
     title: ACME Inc. internal controls profile.